benchristel/refactoring-workshop/cli-client/README.md

 - How much work do developers have to do to add logging to their programs?
 - What happens if different parts of a program want to log to different files?
+How could you change your API to accommodate this, while maintaining backwards compatibility?
+How can you make it easy to later remove the old API?
-- What are the security risks to this approach?
-How could you mitigate them?
+- What are the security risks to logging?
+How could you
+- mitigate them?
 - How easy is it for developers to test code that calls your library?
 - Did you add conditional statements to your code when